 As more and more personal consumer information is added to digital databases, more of our purchases are tracked and tagged (think next-generation RFID tags), and more and more of our private lives are lived online, there's a greater capacity for marketers and salespeople to mine this data for prospective sales leads [source: Pew Internet & American Life Project].

 Data mining is the practice of using analysis software to discover hidden patterns and relationships within large data sets, such as figuring out which consumers are most likely to buy a car in the next year.
 In the future, consumers, retailers and government regulators will have to decide how much personal privacy we're willing to sacrifice for the convenience of targeted sales promotions and free access to online resources [source: Pew Internet & American Life Project].

-For more information about sales leads and related topics, check out the links on the next page.
+For more information about sales leads and related topics, check out the links below.